 Next Grant Cycle

-We anticipate our next grant period will start October 2017 as planned, and will include grant investments guided by our strategic plan.
+We anticipate our next grant period will start October 2017 as planned.
 We originally planned to release the Request for Proposal (RFP) in December 2016, but have decided to shift our grant application announcement to 2017.
 United Way intends to release the RFP in Q2 of 2017, run our application process over the summer, and have grant decisions made prior to October 2017.

 Please check back for information on our next funding cycle.